DannyVRSE/CLM/README.md

 ## Running the Project Locally

 ⚠️Note: The main branch is for testing and uses an ICRC ledger to deploy a dummy token for local testing.
-The mainnet branch uses the 3rd party ckUSDT ledger with id ```cngnf-vqaaa-aaaar-qag4q-cai``` on the mainnet.
+The "mainnet" branch utilizes the third-party ckUSDT ledger with ID ```cngnf-vqaaa-aaaar-qag4q-cai``` on the mainnet.
+This is the deployed branch.

 ### Prerequisites